Raaschou/roborally/README.md

 - [ ] added again commandCard
 - [ ] added status label with info of players current checkpoint
 - [x] written javaDocs for implementations and uses

+## Implementation of bumping other players
+For bumping other players the method moveToSpace() has been implemented.
+The method takes a player, their heading and space.
+It then checks if the space it has to move to is free.
+If the space is free the method simply moves the player to the new space.
+If the space is not free the method then recursively calls itself to check whether the neighbour is able to move or not.
+If the neighbour has a space free next to it, it will then move in the direction of the pusher.
+The method throws an ImpossibleMoveException if the move is not able to be made in the case of a wall.

 ## Implementation of fieldActions
 We have implemented the doAction() in both controller.Checkpoint and controller.ConveyorBelt